-There are only a few days left, which means you need recipes, and you need them fast, and you need to be able to make them fast!
-So #SundaySupper is here with a ton of Last Minute Holiday Menu Ideas from appetizers to dinner to dessert.
+Christmas fudge is perfect when there are only a few days left and you need to be able to make holiday treats fast!
 If you have four ingredients and a few minutes, you can whip up an edible gift or little dessert bite with this Four-Ingredient Double Chocolate Christmas Fudge recipe.

 Four-Ingredient Double Chocolate Christmas Fudge

 Why does Santa Claus get all the love, admiration, and, well, credit?
 Let’s be real people, you know that it is physically impossible to fit toys for kids all over the world on his sleigh.
 Unless every kid is getting a pencil.
 I know, I know – MAGIC!
 Suuuuurrree, magic.
 Now I do believe he can make it around the world in a single night because it is only a few days off of the shortest day of the year.
 Couple the extended hours of darkness with all of the time zones, and Santa really has, what, about 30 hours or so to make his journey.
 Totally do-able with a herd of expertly trained flying reindeer.